g-k/green-ribbon-and-wissahickon-trails/readme.md

 Anyway, after passing Chestnut Hill College I took a left onto Germantown Ave and was back in Philadelphia County.
 We can see more trash too, because more people and greater trail usage presumably.

-The Orange Trail on the east side of the creek is more interesting walking (not pavement) and includes this fire hydrant:
+The Orange Trail on the east side of the creek is more interesting walking (not pavement) and includes this fire hydrant ([more fire hydrants](http://billypenn.com/2016/10/07/the-8-sexiest-fire-hydrants-in-philadelphia/)):

 ![fire hydrant](firehydrant.jpg)